Thanks to David de Botton, Sam Fletcher, Craig Kaston, and Jim Rotramel among others, I've continued to acquire more information about the airplane.

 In any event, for a time these were superseded by 1/72 and 1/48 conversion kits from Pete's Hangar, which in the past had been available from Victorian Hobby Centre in Australia.
 Unfortunately, they are now out of stock and Pete is no longer with us to supply more.

 Pete's conversion includes the F-111B short nose, the complete launch bar nose gear in brass (1/72) or plastic (1/48) with resin wheels, F-111B main wheels, the IR detection pod, a tail hook installation, and paint/markings instructions and decals for the first five airplanes, including the big blue Phoenix Missile System log that was on the tail of 151971 and 972.
-The original release did not include the early knife-edge boat tail or the F-111B specific speed bumps but these parts have now been added.
-The quality is excellent, the nose profile looks right (although reportedly it is not accurate), and the decal sheet is much appreciated, providing complete markings for any of the first five aircraft.
+The original release did not include the early knife-edge boat tail or the F-111B specific speed bumps but these parts were subsequently added.
+The casting quality is excellent, the nose profile looks right (although reportedly it is not accurate), and the decal sheet is much appreciated, providing complete markings for any of the first five aircraft.
 If the tail hook installation doesn't look correct for the specific airplane you're modeling, it's easily replaced by a scratch-built substitute.

 (The parts pictured above are in the 1/72nd conversion)